BLACKLINE-production/Scream-on-Stream/README.md

 How to install:

-  1.Click "More info"
+Click "More info"

-  2.Click "Run anyway"
+Click "Run anyway"

 <br>
 <br>